Concrete Anchor Design for the International Building Code: Part 3

 Specification of Concrete Anchors

-The 2012 IBC and its Referenced Standard, ACI 318-11, is the first to mandate that contract documents specifically address installation, inspections and design parameters of concrete anchorage.
+The 2024 IBC and its Referenced Standard, ACI 318-19, is the first to mandate that contract documents specifically address installation, inspections and design parameters of concrete anchorage.
 For this reason, the specification of anchors in drawing details alone is impractical.
-To fully and effectively address these code mandates, concrete anchorage is more practically specified in both drawing detail(s) and the General
+To fully and effectively address these code mandates, concrete anchorage is more practically specified in both drawing detail(s) and the General Structural Notes or specifications of the contract documents.
+The drawing detail(s) would typically call out the anchor type, material specification, diameter, and embedment depth.
+The General Structural Notes or specifications would include the name of the qualified anchor(s) and address the installation, inspections and design parameter requirements of ACI 318-19.

-The commentary in ACI 318-11, RD.9.1 discusses the sensitivity of anchor performance to proper installation.
-It emphasizes the importance of qualified installers for all anchors, and compliance with the Manufacturer’s Printed Installation Instructions (MPII) for post-installed anchors.
-Training is required for adhesive anchor installers per ACI 318-11 D.9.1.
+The commentaries to Section 26.7.2, R26.7.2 (c)(e)(f) emphasize the sensitivity of anchor performance to proper installation and reinforces the importance of qualified personnel and strict compliance with MPII for post-installed anchors.
 Simpson Strong-Tie Co.
-Inc. provides free installer training by experienced Technical Sales Representatives for our adhesive, mechanical and specialty anchors.
-Contact us at 1-800-999-5099.
-Special inspection and proof loading are addressed in ACI 318-11 D.9.2
+Inc. provides free installer training conducted by experienced Technical Sales Representatives for adhesive, mechanical, and specialty anchors.
+For additional information regarding installer training opportunities, contact 1-800-999-5099.

 1. Proof loading where required in accordance with ACI 355.4.
 Proof loading is only required for adhesive anchors loaded in tension in which the inspection level chosen for the adhesive anchor design is “Continuous” (Ref.
 ACI 355.4 Section 10.4.6).
 Selecting “Continuous Inspection” can result in a higher “Anchor Category,” which in turn results in a higher strength reduction factor, φ.
 Reference Section 13.3.4 of ACI 355.4 for the minimum requirements of the proof loading program, where required.
-The Design Professional is responsible for performing the quantity, the duration of
+The Design Professional is responsible for performing the quantity, the duration of the applied load, and the proof load to which the anchors will be tested.
+These parameters will be specific to the anchor design conditions.

 3. Concrete temperature range.
 This is the in-service temperature of the concrete into which the adhesive anchor is installed.
 Temperature Ranges are categorized as 1, 2 or 3.
 Some manufacturers use A, B, or C as the category designations.
 Each Temperature Range category has a maximum short-term concrete temperature and a maximum long-term concrete temperature.
 Short-term concrete temperatures are those that occur over short intervals (diurnal cycling).
 Long-term concrete temperatures are constant temperatures over a significant time period.